serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 date: 2014-07-21 13:38:11
 layout: post
 slug: developing-your-first-galaxy-gear-app
-title: Developing your first Galaxy Gear2 App - Tips
+title: Developing your first Tizen Galaxy Gear2 App - Tips
 summary: Samsung Galaxy Gear2 smartwatches are some nice new wearables from Samsung.
 Although we already know, that Android Wear is on its way, it will take some time for it to arrive.
 Why don't you take a chance then and develop your first app for Gear2?
 author: Adam Nadoba
 tags: